 You’re ready to be a first-time buyer!
 Buying your first home is one of the most significant financial decisions you will ever make.
 It is exciting, emotional, and often overwhelming, especially if you are trying to figure it all out while juggling work, rent, and day-to-day life.
 I bought my first home in 2003, and while prices, interest rates, and regulations have changed, many of the same mistakes still trip buyers up today.

 What has changed is the Kingston-area market.
-In 2026, first-time buyers are dealing with higher borrowing costs than they were used to just a few years ago, limited entry-level inventory, and more complex decisions about where and how they want to live.
+In 2026, first-time buyers face higher borrowing costs than they did just a few years ago, limited entry-level inventory, and must make more complex decisions about where and how they want to live.
 Condos, townhomes, older city houses, rural properties, and newer subdivisions all come with very different trade-offs.

 After working with first-time buyers across Kingston, Amherstview, Gananoque, Napanee, and surrounding communities, I see the same issues come up again and again.
 The good news is that most of these mistakes are avoidable with the proper preparation and realistic expectations.